Will there be another book and if so, when will it be released?

 Did you always want to be a writer?

-No, I actually grew up wanting to be a newspaper cartoonist but nobody would syndicate my work.
-I finally had success when I snuck my comics into books.
+No, I actually grew up wanting to be a newspaper cartoonist but unfortunately, I could not get my work syndicated.
+I finally had success when I decided to work my comics into books but it took many years of honing this craft before my first book was published.

 When did you start writing books?
 What made you decide to write books for kids?

-The first Wimpy Kid book was published in 2007.
-I worked on Wimpy Kid for eight years before I felt ready to show it to anyone.
-All that time, I thought I was writing one giant manuscript (approximately 1,300 pages) for adults.
-It was meant to be a sort of reflection on what it was like to be in middle school.
-When I found an editor who liked the material, I was told that instead, what I had written was a children’s series – NOT a book for adults.
+Even though the first Diary of a Wimpy Kid book was published in 2007, I actually began working on the first draft in 1999.
+Originally, I thought I was writing one giant manuscript (approximately 1,300 pages) for adults.
+It was meant to be a sort of nostalgia piece reflecting on what it was like to be in middle school.
+When I found an editor who liked my material, he told me that what I had actually written was a children’s series – NOT a book for adults.
+I’ve been continuing to write books for kids ever since!

 Where do you get the ideas for your characters?
 Are the books based on your childhood?

 The Heffley family is very loosely based on my own family.
 Greg is made up of all my worst parts from adolescence.
-I do strive to remember funny things from my childhood, then I put those memories in the fiction blender and they sometimes wind up in the books.
+I strive to remember funny things from my childhood, then I put these memories in the fiction blender and this material sometimes winds up in the books.

 How long does it take you to write a book?

-It takes about nine months to create a new Wimpy Kid book; six months to come up with all the ideas/jokes (I need 350 per book), one month to write it, and two months to illustrate.
+It takes about nine months to create a new Wimpy Kid book.
+I work for about six months to come up with all the jokes (I need 350 per book); one month to write the manuscript; and two months to illustrate to book.

 What is your favorite book in the series?